ECCC-MSC/open-data/canada.ca_upcoming/msc-data/obs_station/readme_obs_insitu_xmldatamart_en.md

 These observations have QA/QC applied to them.
 Any values that do not pass QA/QC will be suppressed.
 This includes values that are flagged as doubtful.

-Parameters contained in each file for the selected province or territory are:
+Parameters contained in each file for the selected province or territory are :
 * This Hour's Hot and Cold spots for Canada
 * This Hour's Hot and Cold spots for the selected province/territory
 * The current hour observations for each station available.
-It contains:
+It contains :
     * Present Condition (string)
     * Mean sea level pressure (kPa)
     * Value of pressure tendency (kPa)